 We have asked students who wish to be considered for an award generated through the scholarship drive to compile a brief portfolio that contains a personal biography with an essay on “Why post-secondary education is for me,” an educational resume, their high school transcript, and letters of recommendation.
 During the fair, students will be available for brief interviews and to present their portfolios for your review.

-Students who are chosen for a scholarship will be presented at each schools respective Awards Night in May 2014.
-Students will also provide verification of enrollment for their chosen institution before the scholarship money is awarded.
+Students who are chosen for a scholarship will be presented the award at each schools respective Awards Night in May 2014.
+Students will also provide need to provide verification of enrollment for their chosen institution before the scholarship money is awarded.

 To help local students find more scholarship opportunities and allow those awarding scholarships to increase their pool of candidates and become acquainted with the students in this area.